 How is AUD treated?

+Do not try to stop drinking on your own.
 Your healthcare provider may admit you to the hospital to help you withdraw from alcohol safely.
 Then you may need any of the following:

 - Medicines to decrease your craving for alcohol